KhamdamovAva/KhamdamovAva/README.md

 ### Hi there 👋, I'm Mirzoavaz

-I am a web developer with a strong interest in creating high-quality and innovative solutions.
+I am a web developer.
 My skill set includes proficiency in HTML, CSS/SASS, JavaScript, React.js, along with experience using tools like Figma, GitHub, Tailwind, and Bootstrap.
 I am dedicated to continuous learning and professional development, consistently exploring new technologies and best practices in web development.

 I thrive on tackling challenging tasks and relish opportunities to apply my knowledge to real-world projects that deliver tangible value.
 My goal is to grow as a professional, contributing to impactful projects while continuously improving on my path toward excellence.